-Two years ago, Jim and his wife, Monica, decided that their life would be even better with lavender.
+Four years ago, Jim and his wife, Monica, decided that their life would be even better with lavender.
 A classic, old-world flowering plant, lavender conforms perfectly with the ornamental taste of Orchard View, whose fields provide full sun, a well-drained rocky slope and a soil easily adjusted to the acidity most hospitable to the shrub-like perennials.
 Eight varieties have established themselves at the farm, all of which will grow to maturity at three years.
 Already, however, yet another building has risen to house a complete array of lavender products.
 Culinary uses are represented by iced tea, organic lavender honey, brownies, cookies, salts, peppers and sugars.
 There are lotions and bath salts for the body, as well as sachets, candles and dried bundles.
 Soon all of these products will originate in the fields just outside the shop’s doors.

 Beyond browsing in the shop, visitors are invited to bring a picnic, explore the property, take some pictures, and learn a little about lavender!